VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P7S.md

 Then *Agdistis* will cast **Blade of Altis** into **Immortal's Obol**.
 The front left or right of the arena will have 2 set of exflares far away from each other, move there and once the arena layout changed, stay along the North edge to dodge the exaflares.

-**Forbidden Fruit** will be cast, spawning 2 Birds on front platforms and 1 Bull on a random front platform.
+**Forbidden Fruit** will be cast, spawning 2 Birds on front platforms and 1 Io on a random front platform.
 Both Healers will be targeted by  **Hemitheos's Holy III** shares.
 Since the boss will also be casting **Bough of Altis** in the back, move on the platform will only 1 Bird, with one group on the North edge and the other on the South edge away from the Birds path.
 The South group must be careful about **Bough of Altis** that can hit them:
 <img class='soloImg' src='{{ page.imagePath | append: 'fruit1.jpg' }}'>

 Next is another random **Condensed/Dispersed Aero II** into **Spark of Life**.